 Expectations thoroughly subverted, Hakase and his band departed, leaving behind them a crowd still half in disbelief at what they’d just witnessed.
 It was a joyous celebration of music of all kinds, and no doubt when Hakase returns to playing Mozart’s violin concertos, it will all seem very tame in comparison.

-For further information about Taro Hakase and future events visit here.
+For further information and future events visit Taro Hakase’s website here.

 Watch the video for Prologue for Japonism here: